Olybrius: Reign and death

 The reign of Olybrius was short and uneventful.
 Soon after the death of Anthemius, Ricimer also died, on 9 or 19 August; his nephew Gundobad was elevated to magister militum in his place.
-Very little is known of Olybrius' policy; in his Vita Epifanius, Ennodius describes him as a pious man who acted accordingly.
+Very little is known of Olybrius's policy; in his Vita Epifanius, Ennodius describes him as a pious man who acted accordingly.
 As evidence, he had minted a new series of gold coins bearing a cross and the new legend SALVS MVNDI ("Welfare of the World") instead of the usual SALVS REIPVBLICAE ("Welfare of the State").
 (Note: Grieson and Mays, Chronology.
 It is possible that this theme was chosen to mark an opposition to Anthemius, who had studied in a neo-Platonic school and was suspected of planning to restore the pagan cults.)
 It is also noteworthy that Olybrius is depicted on his coins without helm and spear, common symbols on his predecessors' coinage, suggesting he had little interest in military matters.

 Olybrius had a palace in the Tenth region of Constantinople at one end of the Mese, the main street, along the Constantinianae.
 Olybrius also paid for the restoration of the nearby church of Saint Euphemia in Chalcedon, which had been chosen by the augusta Pulcheria, sister of Theodosius II, for the Council of Chalcedon in 451.
 This choice was a sign of the bond between Olybrius, a Roman senator, with the imperial Theodosian dynasty.

 Olybrius died of dropsy after seven months of rule, most likely on 2 November.